-You may not be in high school, or college, or even your 20s anymore, but you're as young as you feel.
-Wait, that's not where I was going with this.
-What I meant was, even if you're no longer a teen or young adult finding your way in the world, it doesn't mean you can't enjoy the awkward, thrilling memories of those times as they play out on-screen in your favorite young adult movies.
-Growing up is a universal experience, which is why there's a plethora of young adult films out there depicting the ups and downs of youth.
-And if you are a teen or still coming of age, then you'll enjoy seeing someone else go through what you're currently going through (and also hopefully realize that everyone had an awkward phase).
+Even if you're no longer a teen or a young adult trying to find your way in the world, that doesn't mean you can't still enjoy the awkward, thrilling memories of those times as they play out on screen.
+Growing up is a universal experience, which is why there's a plethora of films out there depicting the ups and downs of youth.
+And if you are a teen or someone still coming of age, then at least you have fictional characters to commiserate with.

-Netflix has a great selection of these young adult films (in addition to an amazing selection of teen-centric TV shows).
-From sweet rom-coms to dance movies — yes, really — the streaming service has them all.
-So if you're looking for a great YA film to watch, here's what we think is worth the investment of your chill time.
+Netflix has a great selection of young adult films (in addition to a great selection of teen-centric TV shows).
+From sweet rom-coms to dance movies, the streaming service truly has a YA movie for everyone.
+Here's what's worthy of your time.

 If you're a millennial with an internet connection, at least one of your friends has told you how great Set It Up is.
 Believe the hype.
-Glen Powell and Zoey Deutch have effortless chemistry as two over-worked assistants who decide to team up to play Cupid for their respective bosses in the hope that a romantic connection will allow them to have lives of their own, outside of work.
+Glen Powell and Zoey Deutch have effortless chemistry as two overworked assistants who decide to team up to play Cupid for their respective bosses in the hope that a romantic connection will allow them to have lives of their own, outside of work.
 The banter is quippy and the movie hits all of the desired rom-com traditions without falling into tropes or predictability.
-It is fun, funny and smart.
-We really don't think it's hyperbole at all to call it a modern When Harry Met Sally.
+It's fun, funny, and smart.
 Do yourself a favor and enjoy this now.

 Sabrina Carpenter stars in this new film as a high school senior hoping to beef up her extracurriculars for college applications by joining her school's award-winning dance team.
 But there's only one problem: She isn't any good at dancing.
 Yet.
 She starts her own team with her best friend (Liza Koshy) and enlists the help of a talented dancer (Jordan Fisher) to teach her how to, you know, work it.
 Will they be good enough to win the dance competition?
 Guess you'll have to watch to find out.

 Heads up: Stock up on tissues before you watch this one.
 Alex Strangelove stars relative new comer Daniel Doheny as the adorable Alex Truelove, who only wants to find his person but is struggling inside the dark closet of his sexuality.
 It's the Netflix version of Love, Simon and is equally compelling, heartbreaking and good for the soul.

-A Walk to Remember is the only good film based on a Nicholas Sparks novel.
-Yes, we said it.
 Mandy Moore stars in this romantic teen film as Jamie Sullivan, a teenager with leukemia who agrees to help the school's bad boy, Landon Carter (Shane West), with his part in the school play as long as he promises not to fall in love with her.
-You can probably guess what happens next.
-That's right, they fall in love and Landon is changed for the better because of their romance.
-You are guaranteed to cry.
+You can probably guess what happens next, and you are guaranteed to cry.

 Descendants alum Sofia Carson leads this charming dance drama about April, an aspiring Broadway dancer who must rely on the talent at her small hometown dance studio to give her a second chance at greatness after a disastrous run-in with one of the most powerful casting producers in all of New York.
 The humbling trip back home forces April to reassess what is really important to her as the young, clumsy-but-loyal dancers teach her what made her fall in love with the art in the first place.

-Spike Lee produced this sci-fi YA adventure.
-Two young geniuses are on the brink of solving time travel, but when tragedy strikes, they have a limited amount of time to set things right.
+Spike Lee produced this sci-fi YA adventure about two young geniuses on the brink of solving time travel.
+But when tragedy strikes, they only have a limited amount of time to set things right.
 Don't miss an incredible cameo by Michael J. Fox, who pays homage to Back to the Future.

 Step Sisters could have easily been a Bring It On rip-off, but the college-centered romp about Jamilah (Megalyn Echikunwoke), a down and out Black sorority sister forced to teach a group of uncoordinated white girls how to step in order to get a recommendation to Harvard Law School, is actually a self-aware, empowering good time.
-The movie even cast woke bae Matt McGorry as Jamilah's desperately-trying-to-be-down boyfriend.
 The movie has all of the great performance sequences of classics like the aforementioned Bring It On and Step Up, but also tackles issues like nepotism and cultural appropriation with grace and honesty.

 Stop searching, start watching!
 TV Guide's Watch This Now! page has even more TV recommendations.